DamienBrn/Pomodoro-Timer/README.md

 # Project 1 - Pomodoro Timer

-This pomodoro timer app was made for practice purposes, following the Harvard CS50 course about app development.
+This pomodoro timer app was made for practice purposes, by taking the Harvard CS50 course about app development.
 Link to the course : https://online-learning.harvard.edu/course/cs50s-mobile-app-development-react-native?delta=0